leonli2/DanceDanceRevolution/README.md

   4. MISS means that the player either let the arrow hit the top or pressed the wrong key.<br/>

 • These give 3, 2, 1, and 0 points respectively.<br/>
-(Note: a MISS resets the combo to 0)
+(Note: a MISS also resets the combo to 0)

 # How to Play
 • First, press KEY0 in order to start the game.<br/>